jayson-lennon/pylon/pylonlib/src/init-resource/content/index.md

 template_name = "content/default.tera"

 #
-# keywords to associate with this page
+# (UNUSED) keywords to associate with this document
 #
 # Keywords aren't yet used by Pylon, but they will be exported when
 # running `pylon build --frontmatter`.